swr06/VoxelPathTracer/README.md

 - 180 - 200 FPS on a GTX 1080Ti

 # Note
-- The path tracer has been tested on AMD Vega iGPUs, Nvidia pascal cards and intel iGPUs and work fine.
-It however does not work correctly on nvidia ampere GPUs.
+- The path tracer has been tested on AMD Vega iGPUs, AMD GPUs, Nvidia pascal, turing and ampere cards.
 - It needs OpenGL 4.5 (Uses compute shaders and other features from OpenGL 4.5), if the window fails to initialize, then your GPU does not support the required OpenGL version (OpenGL 4.5)

 # Resources used